fedotkin/dotnet/trey-nash/5-interfaces-and-contracts/README.md

   </details>
 </details>

+[^1]: Cite this chapter: [Interfaces and Contracts](https://link.springer.com/chapter/10.1007/978-1-4302-2538-6_5) in [_Accelerated C# 2010_](https://link.springer.com/book/10.1007/978-1-4302-2538-6) by Trey Nash (Apress, 2010)
-[^1]: _Design Patterns: Elements of Reusable Object-Oriented Software_ by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Boston, MA: Addison-Wesley Professional, 1995) is cited in the references at the end of this book.
+[^2]: _Design Patterns: Elements of Reusable Object-Oriented Software_ by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Boston, MA: Addison-Wesley Professional, 1995) is cited in the references at the end of this book.
 [Wikipedia](https://en.wikipedia.org/wiki/Design_Patterns)